 If you are looking for a more corporate style role, the same logic applies.
 If you are planning on moving to Greece with the intention of freelancing or becoming a Digital Nomad, try and build up contacts, clients, and experience as a side-hustle before leaving your full-time job.
 This minimises stress and pressure.

-Find an Apartment in Greece
+Find a House or Apartment in Greece

 To find apartment rentals in Greece, you can browse the properties on xe.gr or Spitogatos.
 You can also join Greece Facebook groups like Expats in Crete, Expats in Athens, etc, as people also often list properties there.

 It is important to note that going through a letting agent via the above sites when moving to Greece means having to pay additional fees and a deposit.
 Landlord fees and deposits can be relatively high, and you may have to pay the equivalent of a month’s rent for each.

 It is possible to rent property directly with landlords, though you should triple check the price and obtain several quotes.
 It’s not uncommon for foreign expats to be quoted falsely higher prices.
 Ask a Greek friend to double-check the prices that you have been quoted, or ask for a second opinion in the aforementioned Facebook groups.